jotpowers/Personal-Growth/README.md

 * [Career Development Planning discussion](CareerDevelopment-Planning.md) - Documentation on how I approach CDP.
 May or may not work for you.
 * [Becoming a Manager](on-becoming-a-manager.md) - Thoughts on transitioning from technologist to manager.
 * [Decision Making](decision-making.md) - Evolution and process for tracking and improving my (and in theory, your) decision making.
+* [Networking](networking.md) - Why you should build a network, and one method of "How" that might work for you.